Kurtis Roberts

 Kurtis Roberts, (born 17 November 1978 in Turlock, California) is an American motorcycle road racer.
 He is the youngest son of three-time 500cc World Champion Kenny Roberts, and the younger brother of 2000 500cc World Champion Kenny Roberts, Jr. He has raced in most major US and international motorcycle racing championships, in both Grand Prix and Superbike categories.

 AMA

-In 1998 Kurtis joined Erion Honda, starting out in 250s as he had experience of this level.
+In 1998, Roberts joined Erion Honda, starting out in 250s as he had experience of this level.
 He was runner-up in the AMA 250cc series that year, also riding in a few 600cc Supersport races.
-In both 1999 and 2000 he won the AMA Formula Xtreme series, adding the 600cc Supersport in 2000.
+In both 1999 and 2000, he won the AMA Formula Xtreme series, adding the 600cc Supersport in 2000.
 Moving to the prestigious American Honda team, his first 3 AMA Superbike Championship podium finishes came in 2001 - taking his first wins and third overall in 2003, after missing much of 2002 due to injury.
 2005 was a disastrous return to Erion, despite a second place in the Daytona 200.

 International

-In 1997 Kurtis contested the 250cc World Championship.
+In 1997, Roberts contested the 250cc World Championship.